Wound Healing Center

 Hyperbaric Oxygen Therapy

-One of the most successful and sought-after treatments in wound healing is Hyperbaric Oxygen Therapy (HBO).
-HBO increases oxygen in the patient's blood, allowing oxygen to pass more easily through the plasma and into the wounds to heal them.
-The patient receives treatment in a HBO chamber, which delivers 100% oxygen at a higher than normal atmospheric pressure.
-Though each patient responds differently to therapy, the average patient will receive 20-40 HBO treatments to heal a problem wound.
+One of the most successful and sought-after treatments in wound healing is Hyperbaric Oxygen therapy (HBO).
+HBO increases oxygen in the patients blood, allowing oxygen to pass more easily through the plasma and into the wounds to heal them.
+The patient receives treatment in a HBO chamber, which delivers 100 percent oxygen at higher than normal atmospheric pressure.
+Medical science has shown that this provides elevated systemic levels of oxygen to enhance the body's ability to heal.
+Though each patient responds differently to the therapy, the average patient will receive 20 - 40 HBO treatments to heal a problem wound.
 Your doctor will determine whether HBO is an appropriate part of your treatment plan.